remzi-arpacidusseau/ostep-projects/concurrency-sort/README.md

 You also have to force writes to disk by calling `fsync()` on the output file before finishing.

+You can assume that this is a one-pass sort, i.e., the data can fit into memory.
+You do not have to implement a multi-pass sort.

 ## Considerations

 Doing so effectively and with high performance will require you to address (at